untapped-inc/sema-docs/docs/deploying-to-production.md

 From this point of this tutorial, here's what you'll need to follow along:

-* Assuming you are currently in the `sema-core` directory, move back into the root directory: `cd ..`
+* Assuming you are currently on your SSH server in the `sema-core` directory, leave it and get back on your personal computer.
+This sub-section is to be followed from your development machine, not the cloud
 * Create a new repository by forking the official POS mobile client repo through Github: Follow [this link](https://help.github.com/articles/fork-a-repo/) for instructions.
 Link to the repo: https://github.com/untapped-inc/sema-pos-mobile
 * Clone your new repository to a local directory: `git clone https://github.com/YOUR-USERNAME/sema-pos-mobile.git` - Make sure to change ==YOUR-USERNAME== to your Github username or the one you chose to fork the repo for
 * Move into the root directory of the POS mobile client: `cd sema-pos-mobile`
 * From this point on, we expect that you are in the root directory of the POS mobile client

 We will now build a customized version of the POS app.

-!!! info ""
-    For this part, do not do it on the SSH server.
-Do it locally on your development machine.

 ### Customizing